census-instrumentation/opencensus-website/content/guides/gRPC/Java.md

 {{</tabs>}}

-And then to run the instrumented server and client in separate terminals
+And then to run the instrumented server and client in separate terminals:

 * Run the server
 ```shell